Credits to Poly Haven for tree, stone, and iron textures.

 Tools and Setup

-Qt Designer was introduced early on as a free tool for quickly prototyping graphical user interfaces with widgets from the Qt GUI framework (though the possibility remained open to build a GUI from scratch).
+Qt Designer was introduced as a free tool for prototyping graphical user interfaces, with widgets from the Qt GUI framework (though the possibility remained open to build a GUI from scratch).

-A batch file was also provided to help with translating the XML based .ui file produced from Qt Designer to an equivalent .py file - the batch file made use of the pyuic.py module included with PyQt6, and mapped Qt widget names directly to the data attributes of a Python class named Ui_MainWindow when run:
+A batch file was provided to convert the XML based .ui file from Qt Designer to an equivalent .py file, and map Qt widget names directly to the data attributes of a Python class named Ui_MainWindow when run:

 python -m PyQt6.uic.pyuic -x batch_renamer.ui -o batch_renamer_ui.py

-The resulting output file would be included as a dependency in another Python file, which included some starter code.
-The example code demonstrated how to connect a button click event to an event handler.
-Or in Qt terms, connecting a clicked() signal to a slot:
+The batch_renamer_ui.py file would be included as a dependency in another file containing some starter code - below is an example of a button click event connected to an event handler.
+Or in Qt terms, a clicked() signal connected to a slot:

 # Our Qt Designer GUI as a Python class